relay-integrations/relay-dynatrace/triggers/dynatrace-trigger-event-fired/README.md

 # dynatrace-trigger-event-fired

-**TODO:** Have Relay build this trigger and publish it under relaysh/dynatrace-trigger-event-fired

 This [Dynatrace](www.dynatrace.com) trigger fires when a Dynatrace Problem notification webhook is sent to relay.
 For more information check out the [Dynatrace Problem Notifications webhook documentation](https://www.dynatrace.com/support/help/setup-and-configuration/integrations/third-party-integrations/problem-notification-systems/webhook-integration/)